48. 2D Render State¶

 - How to set this using

-is explained in 48.3
+ScopedColorMul2Dis explained in 48.3

-48.1.2 Color Addition
+48.1.2 Color Addition¶

 - When drawing shapes or textures, RGBA components are added to or subtracted from the original colors during rendering